Close

 • The government also utilizes the funds to improve public access to essential healthcare services, especially for the underprivileged.

-Different Types of Cess Taxes
+What are the Different Types of Cess Taxes?

 The Indian government levies several types of cess to meet specific developmental and welfare objectives.
 Here is a breakdown of the most relevant cess types, including the widely discussed cess on income tax: